ongyx/spkgrepo_template/README.md

 Seperate entries for each code author with a line:
 `——————————`
 # NB
-This repo is under the Unilicense.
+This repo is under the Unlicense.
 Enjoy your coding experience!